RUNNING A PARK AT THE SHARP END OF CONSERVATION

 And Lorentz’s guests agree.
 Despite all of the incredible African trips they have under their belts, they said Zakouma was the safari highlight of their lives.

 Tourism professionals spend so much time trying to avoid any hardships for their guests that the safari experience loses its wild edge.
-But there’s a breed of traveller who wants to go places where they are not mollycoddled, and where authenticity isn’t manufactured.
-‘We are at such a scared period in history.
+But there’s a breed of traveller who wants to go places where they are not mollycoddled and where authenticity isn’t manufactured.
+‘We are at such a scary period in history.
 Everything is frightening.
 We need to retrain people to be adventurous,’ says Lorentz.
-‘We may have thought that by taking away risk we have created a happier life.
+‘We may have thought that by taking away risk, we have created a happier life.
 But it’s not true.’

 Some travellers want to go places where authenticity isn’t manufactured

 Lorentz is quick to point out that the tourism industry would never put clients in harm’s way, but that it’s people’s perceptions of risk that need to be challenged.
-It rings true when it comes to tourist’s perceptions of Africa.
-Thousands are cancelling trips to the big safari hubs like Kenya, Tanzania and South Africa because of the Ebola outbreak, despite the fact that these regions are so distant from the affected areas that saying one is cancelling a trip to South Africa because of an Ebola outbreak in West Africa, is like cancelling a trip to Florida because of an outbreak in Alaska.
+It rings true when it comes to tourists’ perceptions of Africa.
+Thousands are cancelling trips to the big safari hubs like Kenya, Tanzania and South Africa because of the Ebola outbreak, even though these regions are so distant from the affected areas that saying one is cancelling a trip to South Africa because of an Ebola outbreak in West Africa, is like cancelling a trip to Florida because of an outbreak in Alaska.

 ‘In many parts of Africa, conservationists are at war,’ says Lorentz.
 ‘And African Parks are going into the hardest areas knowing how important they are to conservation.
 Governments throughout Africa have struggled to manage their parks.
 But the Chadian government had the foresight to let African Parks manage Zakouma.
 And the results speak for themselves.
 The park would hardly have any elephants left without them.’